Epilepsy - Neuraxpharm UK

 IN THIS SECTION

-Epilepsy is a chronic brain disease that can affect people of all ages.1 Read on to learn about the main types of epileptic seizures, how they affect people, and how epilepsy is diagnosed and treated.
+Epilepsy is a chronic brain disease that can affect people of all ages.
+Read on to learn about the main types of epileptic seizures, how they affect people, and how epilepsy is diagnosed and treated.

 What is epilepsy?

-Epilepsy is a condition that affects the brain, people with epilepsy have a tendency to experience frequent seizures.
 Seizures are caused by a disturbance in the brain’s electrical activity, which temporarily affect how it works.
-This causes a huge range of symptoms, from becoming stiff or staring blankly into space, to uncontrollable shaking or jerking.2
+This causes a huge range of symptoms, from becoming stiff or staring blankly into space, to uncontrollable shaking or jerking.

 What are the main types of epilepsy?